neilmb/villagefire/index.md

 of our country, a group discussion will be held to exchange ideas about community songleading for our times.

-More details, including the unveiling of the roster of songleaders, will be announced in the weeks to come.
+Songleaders include [Barbara McAfee](http://barbaramcafee.com), Francis Gurtz and Colette Miller, Ellen Rockne, and Liz Rog.
+More songleaders will be announced in the weeks to come.

 <img style="float:right" src="images/laurence.jpg">